BroadcomMFD/debugger-for-mainframe/README.md

 Note: **interTestSecure": true** will display if Secure connection has been succesfully configured.

 **Troubleshooting:**
-- Make sure that you imported the certificate to the correct JRE's trust store
+- Make sure that you imported the certificate to the correct JRE's trust store.
 - Make sure that the certificate you imported is the correct certificate.
 - Make sure that you saved your changes if you are using a UI to import the certificate.